 Corrosion is an electrochemical or chemical process that causes metal to react with its surroundings.
 In the case of our rigs, we mainly deal with Oxidation.
 Oxidation occurs when a metal is exposed to oxygen and moisture.
 Through this chemical reaction, you will see some of the metal corrode or oxidize in the form of rust.

-All metals have different properties that determine how fast or slow they break down on an atomic level.
-With the frame of the 4Runner being iron-based, it is very susceptible to corrosion if the bare metal is able to be exposed to oxygen (air) and moisture.
+All metals have distinct properties that determine how quickly or slowly they break down on an atomic level.
+With the frame of the 4Runner being iron-based, it is highly susceptible to corrosion if the bare metal is exposed to oxygen (air) and moisture.

 How Salt Accelerates Corrosion

-Without getting into too much science, electrons are able to flow easier through salt water.
-Salt water would be an electrolyte solution containing more dissolved ions than fresh water.
-This would allow for the reaction between the metal and oxygen to occur at a more rapid rate.
+Without getting into too much science, electrons can flow more easily through saltwater.
+Saltwater is an electrolyte solution containing more dissolved ions than freshwater.
+This would allow the reaction between the metal and oxygen to occur at a faster rate.

 Tools To Eliminate Corrosion

 The following methods are easy to do and don’t cost much money, just your time.
-There are many other methods out there, but these ones I found helpful due to their cost and obtainability.
+There are many other methods available, but these are the ones I found helpful due to their cost and accessibility.

-Personally, I like to start with the most non-destructive method first, then work my way up to harsher methods.
-That way, you do as little damage to the focus area and expose more metal than you need to.
-Your frame is already coated and protected by the layer of paint on the surface.
+Personally, I prefer to start with the most non-destructive method first, then work my way up to more harsh methods.
+That way, you do as minor damage to the focus area and expose more metal than you need to.
+Your frame is already protected by the layer of paint on its surface.
 The more paint you remove, the more exposed metal area you have to protect.

 The process I usually take to achieve my end goal is listed in the following order:

-I usually start with a dissolver, especially if it’s a smaller area. this helps keep the damage to a minimum.
-Using a rust dissolver is easy; throw on some gloves and apply with a brush.
+I usually start with a dissolver, especially if the area is smaller.
+This helps minimize the damage.
+Using a rust dissolver is easy; simply put on some gloves and apply it with a brush.

 Pros